cepgen/website/processes-factorised.md

 ## Implementations

+#### Common options

+- `mode` (integer): kinematic regime to generate and the size of the phase space to perform the integration.
+It can take the following values:
+    - `ProcessMode.ElasticElastic := 1`: elastic emission of photons from the incoming protons (default value if unspecified),
+    - `ProcessMode.ElasticInelastic := 2 / ProcessMode.InelasticElastic := 3`: elastic scattering of one photon and an inelastic/semi-exclusive emission of the other photon, resulting in the excitation/fragmentation of the outgoing proton state,
+    - `ProcessMode.InelasticInelastic := 4`: both protons fragmented in the final state.

 ### $\ggff$ process

 The photon transverse momentum-dependant description of this process was previously developed in `PPtoLL`, and described in {cite}`daSilveira:2014jla`.
-It is defined as the `pptoll` process in CepGen.
+Since it now also supports the quark-antiquark production (thus all charged fermions), it is defined as the {cepgen}`PPtoFF` process in CepGen.

 #### Process-specific options

 - `method` (integer): switch between the two matrix element definitions:
     - `0`: on-shell amplitude,
     - `1`: off-shell amplitude.
-- `mode` (integer): kinematic regime to generate and the size of the phase space to perform the integration.
-It can take the following values:
-    - `ProcessMode.ElasticElastic := 1`: elastic emission of photons from the incoming protons (default value if unspecified),
-    - `ProcessMode.ElasticInelastic := 2 / ProcessMode.InelasticElastic := 3`: elastic scattering of one photon and an inelastic/semi-exclusive emission of the other photon, resulting in the excitation/fragmentation of the outgoing proton state,
-    - `ProcessMode.InelasticInelastic := 4`: both protons fragmented in the final state.
 - `pair` (integer/PDG): PDG identifier of the fermion pair to be produced in the final state.
 It can take the following values:
     - `PDG.electron := 11`: $e^+e^-$ pair production
     - `PDG.muon := 13`: $\mu^+\mu^-$ pair production